 - Trust Others

 - Rebuild a relationship with Family and Friends

 - Stop blaming others

 When you realize how many opportunities you have squandered in your addiction, it makes sense that if you are not using, show interest in your recovery, and change those aspects of yourself that prevented you from capitalizing on opportunities, then the rewards will come.
 Just as importantly, there are self-defeating behaviors besides using that prevented you from realizing positive rewards.

 For most of us, it was the simple changes that showed us doing something concrete, then evaluating the outcomes; we were motivated to make more changes.

-Change From This to That
+Change From This to That and Nowhere to Somewhere

 Here is a partial list that might help you see where simple changes in behaviors, thoughts, feelings, and attitudes could positively influence your recovery and life.
 Start with six universal negative aspects and make an effort to change them.